 The Camry hybrid blows the old one away when it comes to refinement.

 From the front seats, the Camry feels more spacious than many of its competitors and their cockpit-influenced interiors.
 The dash is pushed forward and the corners outward, making the cabin feel more open and less cramped.
-Perception and reality sync in this case, where the interior's useful space has increased thanks to thinned pillars and reshaped door panels–subtle changes, but generous ones.
+Perception and reality sync in this case, where the interior's useful space is plenty, thanks to the contouring of the dash and doors.
+This year's center stack appears to have been beveled outward a bit more, with brightwork framing it, but it's mostly just an illusion brought on in combination with the larger knobs and buttons—there's still lots of space to breathe in front, compared to the designs in more confining, 'cockpit'-influenced rivals.

 Five stars overall; four stars frontal impact; five stars side impact